FACTBOX-What do we know about Baltimore’s Francis Scott Key Bridge? | Science-Environment

 FACTBOX-What do we know about Baltimore’s Francis Scott Key Bridge?

-It is a major traffic and transportation hub for the United States' East Coast and the entry point to the Port of Baltimore.
-BRIDGE HISTORY: The four-lane steel bridge opened in 1977 after five years of construction and spans 1.6 miles (2.6 km).
+It is also the largest U.S. port by volume for handling farm and construction machinery, as well as agricultural products, and a cruise terminal, with operators Norwegian, Carnival and Royal Caribbean, all using the port for Caribbean, Canadian and other Atlantic destinations.
+OTHER BRIDGES IMPACTED Other structures along the route include a 0.64-mile dual-span drawbridge over Curtis Creek and two 0.74-mile parallel bridge structures that carry traffic over Bear Creek, near Bethlehem Steel's Sparrows Point plant.
+COMMUTE DISRUPTIONS: Maryland's Transportation Authority called the incident a "major traffic alert" and redirected cars to the I-95 or I-895 highways.

-Baltimore's Francis Scott Key bridge collapsed Tuesday morning after a container ship smashed into the structure, plunging cars into the water.
-It is a major traffic and transportation hub for the United States' East Coast and the entry point to the Port of Baltimore.
+Baltimore's Francis Scott Key Bridge collapsed on Tuesday after a container ship smashed into it, plunging cars into the water.
+It is a major traffic and transportation hub for the U.S. East Coast and the entry point to the Port of Baltimore.

 TRAFFIC AND TRANSPORT INFO: The bridge carries 11.3 million vehicles a year, the Maryland Transportation Authority says, on the I-695 highway that circles Baltimore, also known as the Baltimore Beltway.
-OTHER BRIDGES IMPACTED
+GATEWAY TO BALTIMORE PORT: The bridge leads to the Port of Baltimore, the deepest harbor in Maryland's Chesapeake Bay.
+It is the busiest U.S. port for car shipments, handling more than 750,000 vehicles in 2023, according to official data.
+It is also the largest U.S. port by volume for handling farm and construction machinery, as well as agricultural products, and a cruise terminal, with operators Norwegian, Carnival and Royal Caribbean, all using the port for Caribbean, Canadian and other Atlantic destinations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)